antmicro/kenning/README.rst

 * providing metadata (framework name and version),
 * model training,
 * input format specification,
-* conversion of model inputs and outputs to bytes for the ``edge_ai_tester.core.runtimeprotocol.RuntimeProtocol`` objects.
+* conversion of model inputs and outputs to bytes for the ``kenning.core.runtimeprotocol.RuntimeProtocol`` objects.

 The ``ModelWrapper`` provides methods for running the inference in a loop from data from dataset and measures both the quality and inferenceperformance of the model.

-The ``edge_ai_tester.modelwrappers.frameworks`` submodule contains framework-wise specifications of ``ModelWrapper`` class - they implement all methods that are common for all the models implemented in this framework.
+The ``kenning.modelwrappers.frameworks`` submodule contains framework-wise specifications of ``ModelWrapper`` class - they implement all methods that are common for all the models implemented in this framework.

-For the `Pet Dataset wrapper`_ object there is example classifier implemented in TensorFlow 2.x called `TensorFlowPetDatasetMobileNetV2 <https://github.com/antmicro/edge-ai-tester/blob/master/edge_ai_tester/modelwrappers/classification/tensorflow_pet_dataset.py>`_.
+For the `Pet Dataset wrapper`_ object there is example classifier implemented in TensorFlow 2.x called `TensorFlowPetDatasetMobileNetV2 <https://github.com/antmicro/kenning/blob/master/kenning/modelwrappers/classification/tensorflow_pet_dataset.py>`_.

-The ``edge_ai_tester.core.compiler.ModelCompiler`` classes
+The ``kenning.core.compiler.ModelCompiler`` classes
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Objects of this class implement compilation and optional hardware-specific optimization.
 For the latter, the ``ModelCompiler`` may require a dataset, for example to perform quantization or pruning.

-The implementations for compiler wrappers are in ``edge_ai_tester.compilers``.
+The implementations for compiler wrappers are in ``kenning.compilers``.
-For example, `TFLiteCompiler <https://github.com/antmicro/edge-ai-tester/blob/master/edge_ai_tester/compilers/tflite.py>`_ class wraps the TensorFlow Lite routines for compiling the model to a specified target.
+For example, `TFLiteCompiler <https://github.com/antmicro/kenning/blob/master/kenning/compilers/tflite.py>`_ class wraps the TensorFlow Lite routines for compiling the model to a specified target.

 Model deployment and benchmarking on target devices
 ---------------------------------------------------